SUNET/python_x509_pkcs11/docs/README.md

 with the same key from the key_label in the pkcs11 device.

-signer_key_label is the key label for the key in the PKCS11 device should sign this ca. If signer_key_label is None then this will be a root (selfsigned) CA.
+signer_key_label is the key label for the key in the PKCS11 device should sign this ca. If signer_key_label is None then this will be a root (selfsigned) CA. signer_subject_name will be the issuing name for CA If signer_key_label is None then this will be a root (selfsigned) CA.

 If extra_extensions is not None then those extensions will be written into the CA certificate.